leo-brewin/hybrid-latex/README.md

 ## Overview

 This is a collection of Python and Bash shell scripts that allows LaTeX documents to contain active blocks of code including Python, Maple, Mathematica, Matlab and Cadabra.
 The active code blocks are processed ahead of LaTeX and their results are accessible within the same LaTeX document.
-Thus a calculation that might otherwise be done using in two documents, one using Mathematica to do the maths, and a separate LaTeX document to record the results can be consolidated into a single source.
+Thus a calculation that might otherwise be done using two documents, one using Mathematica to do the maths, and a separate LaTeX document to record the results can be consolidated into a single source.

 There are other collections that achieve the same result, see [PyhtonTeX][1] and [SageTeX][2] .